Search, Study, and Analyze eBooks or Corpora

 - Help faculty and students use existing eBooks or corpora.

 - Create new WordCruncher eBooks or corpora.
+What texts or corpora would help your research or teaching?

 - Class demonstrations for Mark Davies (Ling.), Bill Eggington (Ling.), and Donald Parry (Heb.).